SouthGreenPlatform/trainings/_pages/linux/metabarcoding_practices.md

 ### Practice 2 : Visualizing and plotting sample results with Phinch
 <td>Practice2 will use a specialized website to have a overview of a complete biom file.
 This dataset includes 24 samples of rice microbiome : 3 fields of sampling, 4 replicates and infected and non-infected.
 These details were inclued in the metadata information on biom file. </td>
 * Before start, recovery the biom file containing taxomonic information of the whole of rice samples.
 From Galaxy, download  the file riz2.biom.txt from Data library `Galaxy_trainings_2015 => Metagenomics`.
-TO DO
 * Connect to [Phinch](http://phinch.org/) and import biom file obtained by FROGS.
-* Select the 24 samples to analyse the whole of data or filter at your convenience.
+* Select the 24 samples in ordet to analyse the whole data.
-* Explore the Graph Gallery.
+* Explore the `Graph Gallery`.
 * Observe the diversity contained in each samples by using `Taxonomy Bar Chart`.
 Change the lineage level to family, genus or species.
 Change to percentage view.
 * Observe the `Donut Partition` and compare the infected and the not-infected.
 It combines the distribution from the 3 fields infected versus the 3 fields not-infected.
 Can you observe some differencies?
 Are there some over-represented phylum or order in infected fields?